jhuckaby/pixl-request/README.md

 ### Advanced Stream Control

-If you need more control over the response stream, you can provide a `pre_download` property in your `options` object, passed to either `get()` or `post()`.
+If you need more control over the response stream, you can provide a `preflight` property in your `options` object, passed to either `get()` or `post()`.
 Set this property to a callback function, which will be called *before* the data is downloaded, but *after* the HTTP response headers are parsed.
 This allows you to essentially intercept the response and set up your own stream pipe.
 Example:

 ```js
 let stream = fs.createWriteStream( '/var/tmp/myimage.jpg' );